anki-code/xontrib-pipeliner/README.md

 ## Pipeliner in xsh scripts
 By default xsh scripts haven't rc-file with xontribs loading.
 To add pipeliner to your script just do `xontrib load pipeliner` before usage.

+## Known issues

+Tested on Linux.
+Mac and Windows can have an issues.
+Please report and help to fix.

 ## Future

 Pipeliner should be a part of xonsh and has shortcut and syntax highlighting.
 For example: